 But I look at a university.
 I look at lots of different faculties, lots of different power groups.
 How do you get a coordinated data strategy for an organisation like that?

-Well, you start 10 years ago.
+Well, you started 10 years ago.
 All jokes aside, it’s a collaboration and a collegial experience.

 You need to sit down and talk to people and get them to understand the importance of data.”

-Because a lot of people haven’t thought about it, but one of the reasons I shifted over to data from my traditional IT role was because I can see that data underpins the digital transformation that we’re undergoing right now.
+Because many people haven’t thought about it, one of the reasons I shifted over to data from my traditional IT role was because I can see that data underpins the digital transformation that we’re undergoing right now.